 4. Pottery Cafe

 Located on the South end of Northcote Road, the Pottery Cafe is somewhere to take the children to visit the pottery decorating studio where they can have fun decorating their own beautiful pottery.

 They have a vast range of hand-cut decorating sponges featuring everything from dinosaurs to flowers, ladybirds to stars and fairies, so there’s no need to be an artist!

 5. Battersea Arts Centre

 Battersea Arts Centre on Lavender Hill welcomes families of all ages.
 You can take little ones to ‘The Bee’s Knees’ – their magical indoor play space for under 5s, relax in our family friendly cafe or attend Family Saturdays which takes place on the last Saturday of each month, for fun, food and free activities for children aged 0-11.

 Have you visited Battersea before?
-Are there any things I haven’t covered?
+Have you been to any of the places I have suggested?
+If so, what did you think of them?
+Are there any other things to do in Battersea for families that I haven’t covered?
 Please leave your comment as I would love to read your thoughts.

 *Disclosure: this is a collaborative post